Quantum Pseudorandomness and Classical Complexity: Introduction

-The starting point for the proof of \Cref{thm:pp_informal}, which gives an upper bound of $\mathsf{PP}$ on the power needed to break pseudorandom states, is a theorem of Huang, Kueng, and Preskill \cite{HKP20} that gives a simple procedure for shadow tomography.
+The starting point for the proof of \Cref{thm:pp_informal}, which gives an upper bound of $\mathsf{PP}$ on the power needed to break pseudorandom states, is a theorem of Huang, Kueng, and Preskill \cite{HKP20-classical-shadows} that gives a simple procedure (sometimes called the \textit{classical shadows algorithm}) for shadow tomography.